 Private piano lessons are offered to pupils from Grade 3 and above.
 The children are also given the opportunity to learn to play the glockenspiel, drums and marimba.

 Pupils are eager to practice regularly and those who excel are encouraged to sit both piano and recorder practical examinations in Harare.
 The examiners are local representatives of the Associated Board of the Royal Schools of Music, and the results are internationally recognised.

-Our School Choir is made up of the Grade 6’s and Grade 7’s.
-We always begin with a bang in the First Term with the Eisteddfod.
-The Grade 6’s are new to the choir and have little time to prepare for the event, but always do well against tough competition.
-In the Second Term we perform at the District’s Cultural Festival.
+Our school choir comprises of the Grade 6 and 7 pupils.
+The first term is a challenge as the pupils prepare for the national Eisteddfod.
+The Grade 6s are new to the choir and have little time to prepare for this event, but always do well against tough competition.
+In the second term we perform at the District’s Cultural Festival held at Lomagundi Primary School.
 This is a great event where the children get to perform with over a hundred other singers, quite an experience for them.
-Third term is a very busy term with preparations for Christmas celebrations, Assemblies, Musical Morning and Prize Giving.
+Third term is a very busy term with preparations for Christmas celebrations, assemblies, Musical Morning and Prize Giving.

-The Bryden Orchestra, a recorder and percussion band, is comprised of Grade 6 and 7 musicians who like to perform more challenging music in competitive and concert settings.
-Meeting weekly, they prepare for performances, including the National Allied Arts Eisteddfod held during March.
-They play for final assemblies, Musical Morning and the annual Carol Service.
-The Orchestra continues to learn more about the families of instruments and are exposed to other orchestras, via DVD, challenging them to consider learning other instruments in high school, as many former Bryden students have done.
+The Bryden orchestra, a recorder and percussion band, is comprised of Grade 6 and 7 musicians who are able to perform more challenging music in competitive and concert settings.
+Meeting weekly, they prepare for performances, including the National Allied Arts and Eisteddfod held during March.
+Along with the choir, the orchestra play for final assemblies, Musical Morning and the annual carol service.
+The orchestra continues to learn more about the families of instruments and are exposed to other orchestral pieces using DVDs and the internet.
+This exposure encourages the pupils to consider learning other instruments in high school, as many former Bryden students have gone on to do.